Sequential and Decentralized Estimation of Linear Regression Parameters in Wireless Sensor Networks: Decentralized Sequential Estimation

 \subsubsection{Sampling and Recovery of $\mD_t^k$}

-Each sensor $k$ samples each entry $d_{t,i}^k$ of $\mD_t^k$ at a sequence of random times $\{s_{m,i}^k\}_m$ \footnote{The subscript $m$ in the set notation denotes $m\in\bN^+$.} given by \be s_{m,i}^k \triangleq \min\left\{ t\in\bN: d_{t,i}^k-d_{s_{m-1,i}^k,i}^k \geq \Delta_i^k \right\},~s_{0,i}^k=0, \ee where $d_{t,i}^k=\sum_{\tau=1}^t \frac{(h_{\tau,i}^k)^2}{\sigma_k^2},~d_{0,i}^k=0$ and $\Delta_i^k>0$ is a constant threshold that controls the average sampling interval.
+Each sensor $k$ samples each entry $d_{t,i}^k$ of $\mD_t^k$ at a sequence of random times $\{s_{m,i}^k\}_m$ \footnote{The subscript $m$ in the set notation denotes $m\in\bN$.} given by \be s_{m,i}^k \triangleq \min\left\{ t\in\bN: d_{t,i}^k-d_{s_{m-1,i}^k,i}^k \geq \Delta_i^k \right\},~s_{0,i}^k=0, \ee where $d_{t,i}^k=\sum_{p=1}^t \frac{(h_{p,i}^k)^2}{\sigma_k^2},~d_{0,i}^k=0$ and $\Delta_i^k>0$ is a constant threshold that controls the average sampling interval.
 Note that the sampling times $\{s_{m,i}^k\}_m$ in \eqref{eq:samp_time_dec} are dynamically determined by the signal to be sampled, i.e., realizations of $d_{t,i}^k$.
-Hence, they are random, whereas sampling times in the conventional uniform-in-time sampling are deterministic with a certain period.
+Hence, they are random, whereas sampling times in the conventional uniform sampling are deterministic with a certain period.
 According to the sampling rule in \eqref{eq:samp_time_dec}, a sample is taken whenever the signal level $d_{t,i}^k$ increases by at least $\Delta_i^k$ since the last sampling time.
-Note that $d_{t,i}^k=\sum_{\tau=1}^t \frac{(h_{\tau,i}^k)^2}{\sigma_k^2}$ is non-decreasing in $t$.
+Note that $d_{t,i}^k=\sum_{p=1}^t \frac{(h_{p,i}^k)^2}{\sigma_k^2}$ is non-decreasing in $t$.

-At each sampling time $s_{m,i}^k$, sensor $k$ transmits a single bit to the FC at time $t_{m,i}^k \triangleq s_{m,i}^k+\delta_{m,i}^k$, indicating that $d_{t,i}^k$ has increased by at least $\Delta_i^k$ since the last sampling time $s_{m-1,i}^k$.
-The value of the transmitted bit is not important since it only indicates $d_{s_{m,i}^k,i}^k-d_{s_{m-1,i}^k,i}^k \geq \Delta_i^k$.
-The delay $\delta_{m,i}^k$ between the transmission time and the sampling time is used to linearly encode the overshoot \be q_{m,i}^k \triangleq \left(d_{s_{m,i}^k,i}^k-d_{s_{m-1,i}^k,i}^k\right)-\Delta_i^k<\theta_d,~\forall k,m,i \ee and given by \be \delta_{m,i}^k = \frac{q_{m,i}^k}{\phi_d}\in[0,1), \ee where $\phi_d^{-1}$ is the slope of the linear encoding function (cf. Fig. \ref{fig:over}), known to sensors and the FC.
+At each sampling time $s_{m,i}^k$, sensor $k$ transmits a single pulse to the FC at time $t_{m,i}^k \triangleq s_{m,i}^k+\delta_{m,i}^k$, indicating that $d_{t,i}^k$ has increased by at least $\Delta_i^k$ since the last sampling time $s_{m-1,i}^k$.
+The delay $\delta_{m,i}^k$ between the transmission time and the sampling time is used to linearly encode the overshoot \be q_{m,i}^k \triangleq \left(d_{s_{m,i}^k,i}^k-d_{s_{m-1,i}^k,i}^k\right)-\Delta_i^k, \ee and given by \be \delta_{m,i}^k = \frac{q_{m,i}^k}{\phi_d}\in[0,1), \ee where $\phi_d^{-1}$ is the slope of the linear encoding function, as shown in Fig. \ref{fig:over}, known to sensors and the FC.

+Assume a global clock, that is, the time index $t\in\bN$ is the same for all sensors and the FC, meaning that the FC knows the potential sampling times.
+Assume further ultra-wideband (UWB) channels between sensors and the FC, in which the FC can determine the time of flight of pulses transmitted from sensors.
+Then, FC can measure the transmission delay $\delta_{m,i}^k$ if it is bounded by unit time, i.e., $\delta_{m,i}^k \in [0,1)$.
+To ensure this, from \eqref{eq:ov_enc}, we need to have $\phi_d>q_{m,i}^k,~\forall k,m,i$.
+Assuming a bound for overshoots, i.e., $q_{m,i}^k<\theta_d,~\forall k,m,i$, we can achieve this by setting $\phi_d>\theta_d$.